tanveerprottoy/basic-go-server/README.md

 docker-compose up

 # run service locally postgres in docker
-postgresql and book_service_db in postgres must be present for the service to run
+postgresql and basic_server_db in postgres must be present for the service to run
 ``` start postgres if not available in the system through docker
 docker compose -f postgres.yml up

 ```cli
-go run cmd/bookservice/main.go
+go run cmd/basicserver/main.go
 ```
 ```makefile
 make run